karthikbaskar/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAhead.md

 P0: A static list of choices can be provided, and any dynamic ones will get appended to the end.

 P1: The input will support "isMultiSelect": true.
+Multiselect won’t be supported as a part of v1.0 release.
+(Multi select will be a fast follow up).

 P1: Add support pagination of dynamic choices.
+Pagination won’t be supported as a part of v1.0 release.
+We will display only top 15 as in Teams today.

 ## Schema